-

 What are the key investigative powers that are available to the relevant authorities?

-The DCCA has wide-reaching investigative powers.
+The DCCA generally has rather wide-reaching investigative powers.

 The undertaking and its employees are obligated to answer questions from the DCCA regarding the facts and documents concerning the investigation, but not if this entails self-incrimination.
-Undertakings may receive daily fines if they fail to comply with a request for information.

 Failure to cooperate with the DCCA during a dawn raid may be sanctioned by fines.